evainfeld/impakt-back/README.md

+Note: this is a backup of a repo built by @bjowczarek.

-# Change Agent Backend App
+# Impakt Backend App

 ## Very important about Amplify CLI